Oilfield services leader Schlumberger

 Oilfield service companies have benefited from strong oil prices, which have prompted their energy-producing customers to hike spending by about 10 percent this year, according to a survey by Barclays Capital.

-Against this backdrop, we are planning for growth in 2012, although we are building significant flexibility into our plans, given the uncertainties, Kibsgaard said on a conference call.
+Against this backdrop, we are planning for growth in 2012, although we are building significant flexibility into our plans, given the uncertainties, Kibsgaard said on the conference call.

 So while Schlumberger expects 2012 capital spending to rise 12 percent to nearly $4.5 billion this year, it said it was building the required flexibility into those plans.